Sungai Buloh station: Old KTM Komuter station

-The station had four tracks, with two side platforms serving the two outer tracks, and the two inner tracks served as bypass tracks for freight trains that did not stop at the station.
-A pedestrian overhead bridge, which later had lifts to make the bridge disabled friendly, linked to the two platforms.
-The main entrance together with the main station building was located on the south-bound platform.
+The station was built with four tracks, comprising two side platforms serving the two outer tracks, and two inner tracks serving as bypass routes for freight trains that did not stop at the station.
+A pedestrian overhead bridge, which was later retrofitted with lifts to make it disabled-friendly, linked the two platforms.
+The main entrance, along with the main station building, was located on the southbound platform.
+In 2010, KTM ETS intercity services were introduced to the station and have been serving it ever since.